Preparing Fish for Winter with Food

 When the fall season arrives, your first duty to your fish is to watch the water temperature.

-metabolism slows down so much that when you look them it may seem as if they are sleeping!
-Rest
+metabolism slows down.
+It slows down so much that when you look at them in the winter it may seem as if they are sleeping!
+Well, they are kind of sleeping.

-55°F), we can help fish prepare for their deep sleep of winter.
-Feeding with a low temp fish food sparingly in the fall gives them some supplemental energy.
+We can help fish prepare for their deep sleep of winter.
+Feeding them a low temp fish food in the fall gives them some supplemental energy.

 Plus with a lower protein level, it’s easier for the fish to digest quickly.
 Low temp fish food also helps